 The film doesn’t quite work, it’s more of a curiosity.
 If you’re a fan of Romero, that makes it something to see.
 And I still can’t figure out why the Lutheran Society thought he was the guy to do it…

 Unfortunately, the audio is very poor, and sometimes out of sync.
 It’s quite rough around the edges, but Amusement Park has a lot of ambition.
-If you’ve seen Romero’s films from before The Crazies—Seasons of the Witch and There’s Always Vanilla—you know that those are not particularly good films.
+If you’ve seen Romero’s films from in-between Night of the Living Dead and The Crazies—Seasons of the Witch and There’s Always Vanilla—you know that those are not particularly good films.
 This is more in tune with those, but it has some horrific sequences that show the tilt coming towards horror.

 Amusement Park is available now on Shudder.